Welcome to today's edition of the Rush 24-7 podcast.

 The women had to enter this mosque through a side door, but it was locked.

-That's the kind of in-depth reporting you don't Get anywhere else but the New York Times.
+That's the kind of in-depth reporting you don't get anywhere else but the New York Times.

 It was monitored by Canadian intelligence.

-The threat in North America continues to be real, and there are people in this country, predominantly on the left and in the Democratic Party who are attempting to sabotage just this kind of effort to detect this kind of potential so as to prevent it.
+And there are people in this country, predominantly on the left and in the Democratic Party, who are attempting to sabotage just this kind of effort to detect this kind of potential so as to prevent it.

 So while the left lives in its alternative universe and creates its little dream world, reality has this bad habit of happening to intrude.